-Internal rules approvedOn October 25, 2018, as proposed by the CEO and having heard the opinion of the Control and Boardby the BoardRisk Committee, the Board of Directors approved the MSG "Market Information Abuse (Issuers)" and related annexes, an update to the previous internal regulation for aspects related mainly to issuers202, to new European and Italian legislation, and to the latest guidance of competent authorities203.
+Internal rules approved by the Board On October 25, 2018, as proposed by the CEO and having heard the opinion of the Control and Risk Committee, the Board of Directors approved the MSG "Market Information Abuse (Issuers)" and related Annexes, an update to the previous internal regulation for aspects related mainly to issuers, to new European and Italian legislation, and to the latest guidance of competent authorities.

-The MSG governs the proper management and disclosure of Company information, and of inside information in particular, and related principles of conduct and implements the specific obligations and prohibitions established by law in order to provide Eni and all Eni personnel with a clear, unified and comprehensive framework of applicable laws, regulations and other obligations safeguarding both the markets and Eni.
+The MSG governs the proper management and disclosure of Company information, and of inside information in particular, and related principles of conduct and implements the specific obligations and prohibitions established by law in order to provide Eni and all Eni personnel with a clear, unified and comprehensive framework of applicable laws, regulations and other obligations safeguarding both the market and Eni.